-From the Water Resources Map on Cape Farm Mapper (Appendix 13) a non-perennial river/drainage line runs through the site.
+From the Water Resources Map on Cape Farm Mapper (Appendix 13) and the figure below a non-perennial river/ drainage line runs through the site.
 No wetlands present on site.
-Proposed pipeline route (Alternative A, C &D) will cross a non-perennial river/drainage line.
+Proposed preferred pipeline route (Alternative C &D) will cross a non-perennial river/ drainage line.